samarh/samarh.github.io/index.md

 I received my Bachelor's degree in Computer Science from the [University of Engineering and Technology, Lahore](http://www.uet.edu.pk/), in 2016.
 My senior thesis was on the use of deep learning techniques for facial keypoint detection, and my adviser was Prof. [Haroon A. Babri](http://ee.uet.edu.pk/faculty/hababri/).

-My research interests are machine learning, deep learning, and natural language processing.
+My research interests are natural language processing, machine learning, and deep learning.

 **NEW** My paper on Urdu Word Embeddings was published at LREC 2018.
 Read it [here](http://www.lrec-conf.org/proceedings/lrec2018/pdf/148.pdf).